 Good workflows to bring to the sprint.

-Start with the recurring work that keeps stealing attention, whether you work inside a company or run the whole thing yourself.
+Start with the repeated work that keeps stealing attention, whether you work inside a company or run the whole thing yourself.

 Status updates, client notes, weekly summaries, proposals, or internal writeups that start from scratch too often.